RChandana/Concept-behind-HLoc/README.md

 ## Image Matching

-The goal of image mapping is to identify regions, features or objects in one image that correspond to region, feature or object in another image.
+The goal of image mapping is to identify regions, features, or objects in one image that correspond to a region, feature, or object in another image.